shaulk600/07-08-25-For-Exemple-Server-Express-NodeJS-for-basic-working/READEME.md

 --------- \n

-The express package and the dotenv package are already installed,
+The 'express' package and the 'dotenv' package are already installed,